valora-inc/wallet/WALLET.md

 }
 ```

-However it's still possible that the `catch` blocks throws again, and we'd be back to the initial problem.
+However it's still possible that the `catch` block throws again, and we'd be back to the initial problem.

 To avoid this problem, we recommend wrapping `takeEvery`/`takeLatest`/`takeLeading` worker sagas using the [`safely`](src/utils/safely.ts) helper.